-Strengthened border controls, interceptions at sea, and externalization of migration policy through cooperation with transit countries for irregular migrants most likely contribute to keeping the numbers of irregular migrants low, although the evidence of their effectiveness along one route should be contextualized with opportunities opening or closing elsewhere.
+Strengthened border controls, interceptions at sea, and externalisation of migration policy through cooperation with transit countries for irregular migrants most likely contributes to keeping the numbers of irregular migrants low, although the evidence of the effectiveness of these measures along one route should be contextualised with opportunities opening or closing elsewhere.
 However, some of the deterrence policies come with a substantial humanitarian cost.
-The migrants who are able to cross into Europe are often able to improve their conditions of life substantially, either they seek work in the informal labour market, or are able to get regularized through marriage or asylum.
-For many the potential gains on the other side, will make it worthwhile to take the risks of crossing the Mediterranean, in spite of deterrence policies that aim to make it even more difficult to cross irregularly.
-A better understanding of the push and pull factors that make the migrants willing to take these risks, could potentially inspire a more humane, but still effective, migration policy.
+The migrants who are able to cross into Europe are often able to improve their conditions of life substantially: either they seek work in the informal labour market or else they are able to become regularised through marriage or asylum.
+For many, the potential gains on the other side will make it worthwhile to take the risks of crossing the Mediterranean, despite deterrence policies that aim to make it even more difficult to cross irregularly.
+A better understanding of the push and pull factors that make the migrants willing to take these risks could potentially inspire a more humane, but still effective, migration policy.